 At the end of the meal, a wide variety of Indian cookies and sweets are served, such as silver-wrapped cashews, kaju, which is a fig-filled cookie, Halva, and others made from heavy cream, cheese, and nuts.

 Indian weddings have floral decorations, bands, DJ’s, photography, videography, and all the other aspects of a Western wedding.
-“The element not typically involved are bouquets,” says Candice.
+"But," we are told, "the element not typically involved are the bouquets."

 There is another special ritual during the reception.
-“At some point when the couple is dancing,” Candice continues, “family and friends throw money at the bridal couple to wish them prosperity.
-Also, at some Indian weddings, the bride is brought into the reception on a Doli, which is held by the male members of her family.”
+“At some point when the couple is dancing,” we are told, “family and friends throw money at the bridal couple to wish them prosperity.
+Also, at some Indian weddings, the bride is brought into the reception on a Doli, which is held by the male members of her family.

 In addition to the first dance and cutting the cake, some other traditional weddings have special dancers perform a traditional dance in front of the bride and groom.